fastforwardlabs/learning-to-learn/README.md

 # Meta-Learning: Learning to learn

-This repo accompanies the code from our [report](http://meta-learning.fastforwardlabs.com/) discussed in the Experiment section.
+This repo accompanies the code from our [Meta-Learning report](http://meta-learning.fastforwardlabs.com/) discussed in the Experiment section.

 ## Setup environment